WebOrigami/docs/src/content/pattern/copy.md

 A key benefit of building a site as a graph is that we can seamlessly move between browsing that graph and rendering that graph as static content.

-## Build process
+## Build pipeline

-When working with graphs, the "build" process can be conceptually simple:
+When working with graphs, the "build" pipeline can be conceptually simple:

 <figure>
   Real markdown files → Virtual HTML files → Real HTML files